Alumni

 Copy the Leader: Jessica Palm

 Jayhawks in leadership positions are everywhere you look, including through the Jayhawk Career Network.
-KU Alumni, in partnership with SumnerOne, is highlighting Jayhawk leaders who are models for others in their industries with our new “Copy the Leader” program.
+KU Alumni, in partnership with SumnerOne, is highlighting Jayhawk leaders who are models for others in their industries with our “Copy the Leader” program.

 What do you do in your work?